 Fax: (905) 333-4613

 Since January 1, 2004, all Canadian organizations engaged in commercial activities have been required to comply with the Personal Information Protection and Electronic Documents Act (“PIPEDA”) and the Canadian Standards Association Model Code for the Protection of Personal Information incorporated by reference into PIPEDA.
-These obligations extend to lawyers and law firms, including Clement Syed Law Professional Corporation.
+These obligations extend to lawyers and law firms, including Muir Syed Law Professional Corporation.

 In addition, an Act respecting the Protection of Personal Information in the Private Sector has been in force in Quebec since 1994 and sets out rules regarding the collection, use and disclosure of personal information within that province.

 Lastly, as a professional services firm, the firm has a professional and ethical obligations to keep confidential the information received in the context of a lawyer-client and agent-client relationship.

 Personal information is defined in PIPEDA as information about an identifiable individual, but does not include the name, title or business address or telephone number of an employee of an organization.
 In other words, it does not include the information that one expects to find on a business card.